 First off, don’t forget to pick up your race packet!
 And, make sure you’ve studied the available information.

-The night before, pin your bib number on, attach your chip to your shoe, make sure you have what you want to eat in the morning, and get everything together.
+Tonight, pin your bib number on, attach your chip to your shoe, make sure you have what you want to eat in the morning, and get everything together.
 You don’t want to be rushing around when you get up in the morning, or at the race.

 You’ll want to be on-site by 7:15 am, and get in a ten-minute warmup and drills.
 You need time to park and get there, so plan to be at your parking spot by 7:00 or so.
 Work backwards from there – how long will it take you to get there?
 You should get up a good hour before you need to leave your home.
 Get up, eat and drink first, check the weather, and relax.
 Why an hour?
 Because you can’t run well if you gotta “go”, and you’d rather do what you gotta do at home, not in a porta-potty.

 Most of mile one is just slightly uphill, running up Congress.
 It’s not too bad, and besides, you’re going to be packed in by people.
-Keep in mind – this is the largest 10K in Texas, and the fifth largest in the nation, which means a lot of people who have not run races before, many of whom have not been taught race courtesy, and many who have not been taught common courtesy.
+Keep in mind – this is the largest 10K in Texas, and the eight largest in the nation, or something like that, which means a lot of people who have not run races before, many of whom have not been taught race courtesy, and many who have not been taught common courtesy.
 It is, however, a race for everyone, more than just for the gunners trying to turn their best time.
 Do not try to dodge around people too much – that burns a lot more energy than you might think.
 Plan ahead, pick a path, and make gradual course adjustments.
 If you need to pass someone or squeeze between people, don’t be rude, but don’t be shy.
 It’s still a freakin’ race.
 Politely say “on your left”, or lightly “accidentally” touch someone’s elbow slightly before you pass them so they know you’re coming through.

 If they’re oblivious because they’re wearing headphones… well, that’s their problem.